Aayushstha03/cropYieldPrediction/notes.md

 # Support vector regression SVR
 used c = 10 and epsilon = 0.5 after using grid search to find the combination that gives the best result

+for barley SVR
+for Maize RandomForest
+for Millet RandomForest
+for Paddy RandomForest
+for Wheat RandomForest

+so lets go with RandomForest for the model!